 Our The Frontline program support newsletter provides biweekly updates of crucial information, resources, training and professional development opportunities, and networking and engagement opportunities for anti-violence programs across the province.
 All member programs and organizations are eligible to receive this, and can email firstname.lastname@example.org to get signed up.

-Our organizational e-news is sent out monthly with the latest news and updates for everyone interested in the work of EVA BC – everyone is welcome to subscribe.
+Our organizational e-news, ReachOut, is sent out monthly with the latest news and updates for everyone interested in the work of EVA BC – everyone is welcome to subscribe.

-EVA BC coordinates program check-ins to facilitate networking and information-sharing across the province.
+EVA BC coordinates program support communities of practice (CoP), to facilitate networking and information-sharing across the province.
 These Zoom calls create opportunities to share concerns and issues, problem-solve, share resources and identify priorities that guide EVA BC in its work to respond to and resolve emerging issues in the anti-violence field.
-EVA BC documents the issues, monitors them over time and works to resolve issues at the regional or provincial level.
+Program Support CoP members now also connect over a Program Support Slack workspace.
+Our EVA BC documents the issues, monitors them over time and works to resolve them at the regional or provincial level.

 Consultation with government